feittosaa/feittosaa/README.md

   I'm graduating in Information and Communication Technology at Faeterj, working as a designer since 2018 and software developer since 2022, specializations in Web Front-end and UI/UX.
   <br/>
-  I use React and Javascript as main technologies, and Python for API's, Scripts and Data cleaning.
+  I primarily work with React and JavaScript for front-end development, while leveraging Python for APIs, scripting, and data cleaning.
+Additionally, I utilize Power BI, Microsoft Visual Studio, and Analysis Services for data analysis and visualization.
   <br/>
   I am currently working as Data Engineer at Orange Business, developing web applications, creating dashboards and processing data.
 </div>